Hello, I'm

 Portrait by Kate Griffith Photography

-I am bilingual/bicultural mamá of two and pediatric Speech-Language Pathologist.
-I am state and nationally certified and began my clinical career in 2009 working in early intervention and early childhood special education.
-Currently, I am an Associate Clinical Professor and supervisor of graduate speech-language students.
+Professor Mosqueda is a bilingual/multiethnic pediatric Speech-Language Pathologist.
+She began her clinical career in 2009 working in early intervention and early childhood special education.
+Currently, she is an Associate Clinical Professor teaching and supervising graduate speech-language students.

-In 2018, 8 months postpartum after a second child, I began experiencing anxiety, moodiness.
-I started reassessing my experience of motherhood as a repeat parent and examining more deeply who I was as a mix-ethnicity woman.
-My memoir, (Unexpected, Demeter Press, 2023) recounts my experiences with mothering as a first-time mom, past mental health and my identity transformation upon becoming a mother a second time.
+In 2018, at 8 months postpartum after a second child, Professor Mosqueda began experiencing what she would later learn was postpartum anxiety, and depression.
+She started reassessing her experience of motherhood as a repeat parent and examining more deeply who she was as a mix-ethnicity woman.
+Her memoir, (Unexpected, Demeter Press, 2023) recounts her experiences with mothering as a first-time mom, past mental health struggles and my identity transformation upon becoming a mother a second time.